Did you know.....there are 600,000 people living in the UK with epilepsy? Information below courtesy of… https://t.co/5xdmQtSiW3

 Spinal cord injuries caused by clinical negligence

-Potter Rees Dolan is here to help you fight for the compensation you deserve if mistakes made by medical professionals have resulted in a spinal cord injury.
+The expert lawyers at Potter Rees Dolan are here to help you fight for the compensation you deserve if mistakes made by medical professionals have resulted in a spinal cord injury.

 Spinal cord injuries usually have a significant impact on the life of the injured individual.
 Some lead to a complete loss of movement and feeling below the point of injury, while others can result in partial loss of mobility and feeling.
 Either way, the consequences are normally life changing for the victim and their family.

 We can’t begin to understand what you and your loved ones are going through right now, but our team at Potter Rees Dolan is made up of trained legal experts who have dealt with cases just like yours and will put you and your best interests first.